manvithkatkuri/Data_Mining/README.md

 c) Best month day to contact: 20th

 Accuracy for Segment Specific Models Based on Call Duration
-1) Accuracy for short duration (less than or equal to 100 secs): 0.98
+a) Accuracy for short duration (less than or equal to 100 secs): 0.98
-2) Accuracy for medium duration (greater than 100 seconds and less than or equal to 300 seconds): 0.90
+b) Accuracy for medium duration (greater than 100 seconds and less than or equal to 300 seconds): 0.90
-3) Accuracy for longer duration (greater than 300 seconds): 0.77
+c) Accuracy for longer duration (greater than 300 seconds): 0.77

 2) Business Recommendations